the practical kitchen

 how to make easy kaiser rolls at home

-Behold — a same-day recipe for homemade kaiser rolls that has been obsessively tested and perfected by me!
-Friends, the result is soft, fresh, and lightly browned kaiser buns that are so perfect for sandwiches or burgers.
-My recipe is great for beginner and seasoned bread bakers with three different roll shaping methods included below for making knotted, scored or stamped rolls.
-Yields 6 rolls.
+Behold — a same-day recipe for homemade kaiser rolls that I have obsessively tested until absolutely perfect!
+These are soft, fresh kaiser buns that are so perfect for breakfast or deli sandwiches and burgers.
+My recipe is great for both beginner and seasoned bread bakers, with three different roll-shaping methods included for making knotted, scored or stamped rolls.
+Yield: 6 rolls.

 six kaiser rolls on a black wire cooling rack.